Tuberculosis (TB)Skip to the navigation

 - Biopsy.
 A sample of the affected area is taken out and sent to a lab to look for TB-causing bacteria.

-- Cerebrospinal fluid test.
+- Lumbar puncture.
 A sample of fluid around the spine is taken to look for a TB infection in the brain (TB meningitis).

 Tests during TB treatment